soniacweb/SEI-Project-X-flixbox/README.md

 ---
 ### Movie Show page

-- Our approach was to first get the key information about the movie displayed on the page.  (image, genre, year etc), and then render the information on the page;
+- In our single pages for the movies (movie.js file), our approach was to first get the key information about the movie displayed on the page  (image, year, director/s etc), and then render the information on the page.
+We drew from the api by referencing the keyword 'movie' with the respective values they were returning ie 'budget'.

 #### Render